Table of Contents[Hide][Show]

 - Place the mason jar in a small saucepan of water and heat over low heat until the shea butter and coconut oil have just melted.

-- Remove from heat and add the baking soda and arrowroot if using.
+- Remove from heat.
+Add the baking soda and arrowroot if using and mix well.

 - Add the essential oils if using, and pour into a glass container for storage.
 It does not need to be stored in the fridge.